 - Coursework Only

-- Baccalaureate degree with a major in nursing from a regionally-accredited college or university, or an equivalent degree from a comparable foreign institution
+- Baccalaureate degree with a major in nursing from an NLNAC- or CCNE-accredited college or university, or an equivalent degree from a comparable foreign university

 - Official transcripts for all prior undergraduate and graduate study

-- Active United States registered nurse license required.
+- An active United States registered nurse license required.
 Clinical agencies will require an active Maryland license.

-- Undergraduate cumulative grade point average of at least 3.0
+- An undergraduate cumulative grade point average of at least 3.0

 - Two recent professional references (PDF)

 - A professional résumé

 - A personal essay

 - English Proficiency & Foreign Coursework Evaluation Information (for international applicants only)